 Pat has issued numerous opinions on patentability, non-infringement, and validity related to food products and processes, insecticides, Aids drugs, opiates, stem cells, carrier drugs, asthma compositions and a range of chemical, biotech, and mechanical inventions.
 He spends significant time on opinion work and counseling executives and boards.

 Overall areas of experience include biotechnology and life sciences, medical devices and products, software, mechanical engineering, chemical engineering and process development, and food chemistry and processing.

-Mr. Woolley’s experience benefits a variety of clients ranging from a world class molecular and cell biology research center to newly established, entrepreneurial technology companies and extends to chemical, food, mechanical and software inventions.
+Pat’s experience benefits a variety of clients ranging from a world class molecular and cell biology research center to newly established, entrepreneurial technology companies and extends to chemical, food, mechanical and software inventions.